-If you're convinced, as you should be, check out our list below — we've dug our feet into the research and picked the top wool socks on the market.
-From the best everyday wool socks to wool socks ideal for long hikes to cashmere socks that look best kicked up on the couch in front of the TV doing nothing at all, these are the best wool socks you can get.
+If you're convinced, as you should be, check out our list below — we've dug our feet into the research (pun intended) and picked the top wool socks on the market.
+We break down the best everyday socks to wool socks ideal for long hikes to cashmere socks that look best kicked up on the couch in front of the TV doing nothing at all, but double as the ideal dress sock, too.

 Bombas Merino Wool Calf Socks

-Bombas offers some of the most details for the price.
-It features a unique honeycomb arch support, cushioned foot bed, seamless toe and y-stitched heel, all wrapped in a merino wool fabric that's great for year-round wear.
+Bombas offers some of the most detailed socks for the price.
+These feature a unique honeycomb arch support, cushioned footbed, seamless toe and y-stitched heel, all wrapped in a merino wool fabric that's great for year-round wear.

 Falke Airport City Virgin Wool-Blend Socks

 Crafted in Germany, these socks are on the thinner, dressier end of the woolen hosiery spectrum.
-They feature a softer-than-average virgin wool blended with cotton, polyamide and elastane for a pair of socks that's warm, yet breathable, lightweight, yet sturdy.
+They feature softer-than-average virgin wool blended with cotton, polyamide and elastane for a pair of socks that's warm yet breathable, lightweight yet sturdy.
 The flat whip stitch toe is an extra step to make sure that there aren't any annoying seams pressing against your little piggies.

 Wigwam Lightweight Wool Athletic Socks